Markets

 Key Considerations

 Despite plenty of opportunities and trading with market statistics on your side, there is fierce competition in the major stock markets.
-In addition, if you were to trade in the US, for example, you could be required to hold a minimum of $25,000 in your trading account.
+In the US, some broker-dealers must apply pattern day trader rules: if your margin account is flagged as a pattern day trader, you generally need to maintain at least $25,000 in equity to continue day trading.

 So, trading the stock market may not be the right choice for beginners with limited capital.
 Instead, you may be better off turning your attention to one of the different markets below.